 - Moral Guardians: The anti-pornography protesters that picket on the Fishpaws' house and later, to Lulu at the clinic when she tried to get an abortion.

-- Mr. Fanservice: Tab Hunter as Tod Tomorrow, obviously.
+- Mr. Fanservice: Tab Hunter as Todd Tomorrow.

 - New-Age Retro Hippie: Lulu gives off this when she turns her life around,